-Sleep apnea is a condition which involves breathing that repeatedly stops and starts.
+Sleep apnea is a condition that involves breathing that repeatedly stops and starts.
 You might have this sleep disorder if you snore loudly and feel exhausted even after getting enough sleep.
 There are three types of apnea: central, obstructive, and complex.
 This article will discuss them and how your dentist can help you.

 Types of Sleep Apnea